'Spitfires' HENI Edition

 2016 – 2017

-Edition of 70 unique variants published by HENI.
+Edition of 70 unique independent works published by and available from HENI.

 "I think that the most interesting of my Spitfires works is the edition of stained glass panels.
 The process of firing has made the painting’s reproduction on each panel, its shade and tone, unique.
 I chose the mouth-blown glass for every clear Spitfire, and some I painted by hand with silver stain, enriching their colour range.
 Configured with different numbers of black Spitfires and of clear, coloured ones, the transmission of light through the panels is moderated and controlled by the opaque printed cloud and the shapes of the solid black aircraft, giving the transparent planes real life.
 The shapes are no longer funereal shadows – sensation is turned upside down, the background blocks out the light, and as sunlight passes through them, the stained glass Spitfires transilluminate a varied palette across the physical world.